 In October he added “Televisions increasing preoccupation with gangsters and tales of the mobs of the prohibition and post-prohibition era is beginning to remind you of the old gangster cycle when Little Caesar, Public Enemy and Scarface led to such a rash of pictures that every hard-faced extra in Hollywood was wandering around with a permanent gun bulge in his coat.”

-On April 16, 1959 NBC aired THE LAWLESS YEARS, created by Hollywood detective Barney Ruditsky.
-Ruditisky drew on his experiences fighting gangsterdom as a detective with the NYPD 1924-1941.
-“It makes me sick when movies and television glamorize the gangster” Ruditsky told the Times’ Don Page, who wrote that the series “has every aspect of being one of the hardest hitting packages ever loosed upon televisions frustated air.”
+On April 16, 1959 NBC aired The Lawless Years, created by Hollywood detective Barney Ruditsky, who drew on his experiences fighting gangsters as a detective with the NYPD from 1924 until his retirement in 1941.
+“It makes me sick when movies and television glamorize the gangster” Ruditsky told the Times’ Don Page, who wrote that the series “has every aspect of being one of the hardest hitting packages ever loosed upon televisions frustrated air.”
+Starring Brian Gregory as Ruditsky, it ran until 1961.

-A few days later, The Westinghouse Desilu Playhouse debuted a two-hour special, THE UNTOUCHABLES, based on the 1957 memoir of the same name co-authored by Eliot Ness and Oscar Fraleyr, airing in two parts on April 20 and April 27.
-It was a ringing success.
+A few days later, The Westinghouse Desilu Playhouse debuted a two-hour special, titled The Untouchables, based on the 1957 memoir of the same name co-authored by Eliot Ness and Oscar Fraleyr, airing in two parts on April 20 and April 27.
+Starring Robert Stack as Ness, it was a ringing success.
 Picked up by ABC, it debuted as a series in the fall alongside The Lawless Years.